-culture, who at productive and can remain motivated at all times.
-This is why it has become important for organisations to evaluate those talent acquisition factors involved in the hiring process, to enable them better interpret and develop new strategies that will positively impact the organisations recruitment process and increase efficiency in human resources management.
+Finding, attracting and retaining the best talent has become increasingly challenging for many organisations.
+Especially when it has to do with employees who fit into the organisational culture, who are productive and can remain motivated at all times.
+This is why it has become important for organisations to evaluate talent acquisition factors involved in the hiring process.
+This will enable them to better interpret and develop new strategies that will impact the organisation's recruitment process and increase efficiency in human resources management.
 To achieve this, organisations must understand and make proper use of recruitment metrics and KPIs.
 This article will focus on providing detailed explanations of recruitment analytics and KPIs, their meaning, benefits and top examples of these metrics you can start applying to your organisation today.

-interpret patterns in data.
-These data are gotten from sources such as Satisfaction surveys, brand data, Applicant Tracking Systems (ATS), Human Resources information systems (HRIS), and Customer Relationship Management systems (CRM).
+Recruitment analytics is the process of using a combination of both data and predictive analysis that allows hiring managers or recruiters to achieve better and faster hiring decisions.
+Recruitment analytics involves the observation and interpretation of meaningful patterns in the recruitment process.
+In other words, data is used to find and interpret patterns in data.
+These data are obtained from sources such as Satisfaction surveys, brand data, Applicant Tracking Systems (ATS), Human Resources information systems (HRIS), and Customer Relationship Management systems (CRM).

 For instance, if recruits are brought into a company leave within three months, it may indicate that there has been a mistake in the selection and onboarding process.